 Music Lessons (Peri-teachers)

 Nunthorpe Academy offers music tuition lessons for a wide variety of instruments through the Tees Valley Music Service as well as through our own peripatetic music tutors who work directly with the academy.
-Details are available through our Music Department on 01642 310561 ext 137.
+Details are available through our Music Department.

 The nurse holds drop in sessions on Monday lunch times, and after school to speak with students.
-During these sessions she will give advice on smoking, contraception, general health & teenage issues.
-She is also available for home visits to discuss home concerns e.g. diabetes, allergies, asthma & behaviour (due to health issues).
+During these sessions she will give advice on smoking, contraception, general health and teenage issues.
+She is also available for home visits to discuss home concerns e.g. diabetes, allergies, asthma and behaviour (due to health issues).

 Office for Standards in Education.
 Government department who review standards in schools/academies and monitor improvements.

-Twice a year parents are invited into the academy for a consultation to discuss academic & pastoral progress with form tutors and if needed targets and support can be put in place.
+Once a year parents are invited into the academy for a consultation to discuss academic & pastoral progress with subject teachers and if needed targets and support can be put in place.
 Interim reports are also to be collected at this event.

 Academy photographs are taken each year for the purpose of supplying up to date images for academy records.
 These are also made available to parents as a portrait to purchase in a variety of packages.
 During the spring we also have a photograph of the whole of year 11 taken.
 These are available to purchase early in the summer term.